 Groton had been badly damaged during King Philip's War.
 In March 1676, Nipmucs had burned the meetinghouse and 40 homes to the ground; residents fled to Concord.
 Two years later, they returned and rebuilt their dwellings, including a number of garrison houses for protection against the Indians.
 An uneasy peace prevailed for the next 16 years.

 The taking of captives during conflicts played an important cultural role in many Native American tribes.
-Captured individuals were often adopted into families to take the place of deceased relatives.
+Captured individuals were often adopted into Native families to take the place of deceased relatives.
 In one of the captivity narratives that were popular in colonial Massachusetts, Joseph Bartlett described how, after he was captured in a raid on Haverhill, he was handed over to "an old squaw" and told that he "need not fear for [he] was given to the squaw in lieu of one of her sons, whom the English had slain."
-Indians also sold captives to the French, who either ransomed them or exchanged them for French prisoners held by the English.
+Native people also sold captives to the French, who either ransomed them or exchanged them for French prisoners held by the English.

 When Queen Anne's War ended in 1713, Groton had 18 garrisons in town in which 58 families could find refuge.
 More than 25 years of peace followed before King George's War broke out in the 1740s and the Seven-Year War (known to Americans as the French and Indian War) in the 1750s.
 The bloody struggle between the English and French over who would dominate the North American continent finally ended when France surrendered Canada to the British in 1763.